-There is no question about it: social media is producing numerous opportunities for business in marketing and sales strategies.
-Some of those companies that have great B2B presence today have even demonstrated that any business out there can be successful on social media.
+There is no question about it: social media is producing numerous opportunities for businesses in marketing and sales strategies.
+Some of those companies that have a great B2B presence today have demonstrated that any business out there can be successful on social media.

-These B2B companies have even stopped announcing in a constant manner their services and focus more on sharing relevant content to build trust and relationship with their audience.
+These B2B companies have even stopped announcing constantly their services and focus more on sharing relevant content to build trust and relationships with their audience.
 Social media has become a channel to generate more business opportunities and also brand engagement and it is no different for B2B companies.
 Social media can contribute positively in many ways that help marketing and sales be more effective at what they do.

-What elements does a company need to consider for their social media strategy?
+What elements does a company need to consider for its social media strategy?

-Whether the company has decided to use Instagram, Facebook or Twitter, there are several elements they need to consider if they want to be successful with their social media strategies.
-In addition, it is very important no to leave out LinkedIn out because of the many features this platform offers for B2B marketers.
+Whether the company has decided to use Instagram, Facebook, or Twitter, there are several elements they need to consider if they want to be successful with their social media strategies.
+In addition, it is very important not to leave LinkedIn out because of the many features this platform offers for B2B marketers.

 Branding in Social Media